auberonedu/centroid-finder/README.md

 ## Build command for Docker to ensure the latest frontend commits are pulled:
 - docker build --no-cache -t ghcr.io/alexanderoruban/salamander .

+# Push command for Docker to place the newly built container on GHCR:
+- docker push ghcr.io/alexanderoruban/salamander:latest

 ## Steps for running just the backend with Docker:
 1. Create directories for results and videos like `test_videos` and `test_results` in the root directory of the project.
 2. Place videos into the new `test_videos` directory for viewing and processing